oasis-open/openc2-jadn-software/Schemas/Extras/cdx-1-4-README.md

  3) Required / optional values still needed for most record types
  4) May contain duplicative types
  5) Would benefit from re-ordering content more logically
+ 6) Work needed on connection to SPDX license identifiers
+ 7) Word needed on specification of signatures